-Our hogget comes from an ancient breed, the Tunis, and is raised in Vermont at Tamarack Farm, who usually process younger lamb.
-But because of the crazy year, they made the decision to hold some of their flock back to age longer.
+Our hogget comes from ancient breeds, the Tunis and Dorset Horn, and is raised in Vermont at Tamarack Farm, who usually process younger lamb.
+But in 2020 due to COVID, they made the decision to hold some of their flock back to age longer.

 Dorset Horn: A breed of sheep that spread over Dorset, Somerset, Devon, and most of Wales, in the 1750s this is the breed the English with a fine palate would eat for Christmas!
 Very few farmers still raise this endangered breed.

 Navajo-Churro: The first domesticated livestock to ever come onto American soil, the Churro breed was brought here by early Spanish explorers and quickly adopted into the culture of the Navajo Nation in the Southwest.
 The breed was used for wool and meat but today is considered America’s rarest breed of lamb.

 How to Prepare